 Advantage II for Cats gets consistently high ratings from both vets and cat owners.
-Though it doesn't work for every cat, it's more consistently effective than any other product.
+Though it doesn't work for every cat, it's more reliably effective than any other product.
 One monthly dose, applied to the back of the cat's neck, kills adult fleas as well as eggs and larvae.
-Most owners find it easy to apply, but some say it's a bit messy.
-Side effects are very rare but can be serious.
+Most owners find this flea control easy to apply, but some say it's a bit messy.
+Side effects are very rare, but can be serious.

 Beats the competition.
 Advantage II for cats contains two key ingredients: imidacloprid, which kills adult fleas, and pyriproxyfen, which stops the growth of flea eggs and larvae.
 Vets describe Advantage II for Cats as very effective, and most owners agree.
-Many reviews on pet-product websites specifically note that this product worked when its leading competitor, Est. $60 for a 6-month supply failed.
+Many reviews on pet-product websites specifically note that this product worked when its leading competitor, Frontline Plus for Cats (Est. $40 for a three month supply), failed.
 However, some owners complain that Advantage II didn't work for their cats or that its effects wore off before the month was out.
-A few owners say that for them, the original version of Advantage (without pyriproxyfen) worked better.
+A few owners say that for them, the original version of Advantage (without pyriproxyfen) works better.

 Few problems, but some can be serious.
 Vets describe Advantage II for cats as a very safe product.
-Most reviews from cat owners say that this product worked without causing any side effects; a few even note that it was the only product their pets could tolerate without an adverse reaction.
-However, we did see a few reports at Amazon.com from owners whose cats suffered side effects -- some serious -- after use.
+Most reviews from cat owners say that this flea control works without causing any side effects; a few even note that it is the only product their pets can tolerate without an adverse reaction.
+However, we saw a few reports at Amazon.com from owners whose cats suffered side effects -- some serious -- after use.
 While these problems appear to be extremely rare, it's probably wise to watch your cat closely after using Advantage II and be ready to call the vet if necessary.

-Review: Bayer Advantage II Flea Control for Cats, Contributors to Amazon.com, As of December 2013
+Review: Bayer Advantage II Flea Control Treatment for Cats, Contributors to Amazon.com, As of May 2016

-Review: Advantage II Once-A-Month Cat & Kitten Topical Flea Treatment, Contributors to Petco.com, As of December 2013
+Review: Advantage II Once-A-Month Topical Small Cat Flea Treatment, 6 mo., 5 to 9 lbs., Contributors to Petco.com, As of May 2016

 4. All Feline Hospital

-Vets at the All Feline Hospital in Lincoln, Neb., name Advantage II for Cats as one of the best flea treatments available without a prescription.
-They say the product is "very safe and effective," but they stress that rigorous vacuuming is also required to remove fleas from the home.
+Vets at the All Feline Hospital in Lincoln, Neb., list Advantage II for Cats among the best flea treatments available without a prescription.
+They say the product is "very safe and effective."

 Review: Flea Eradication, Staff of All Feline Hospital, Not Dated